-- (i)-The board met in accordance with its bylaws. - (ii)-The minutes properly reference that that the board reviewed the budget-to-actual comparisons for the monthly unaudited financial statements. - (iii)-The unassigned fund balance at the end of the prior year was a positive amount. - (iv)-The prior year report did not contain any audit findings.
+- (i)-The board met in accordance with its bylaws. - (ii)-The minutes properly reflect the review of the board of budget-to-actual comparisons. - (iii)-The unassigned fund balance at the end of the prior year was a positive amount. - (iv)-The prior audit report did not include any audit findings.